a-r-m-i-n/dce/Documentation/UsersManual/DetailPage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the parameter which must be used in the GET parameter of the URL to enable the display of the detail page.
-The value of this GET parameter must be the uid of the displayed content object, to trigger the detail page template.
+The value of this GET parameter must be the `uid` of the displayed content object, to trigger the detail page template.

-You should avoid to use a parameter name, which is already in use, like "id", "type" or "L".
+You should avoid using a parameter name, which is already in use, like "id", "type" or "L".

 Template type
 ^^^^^^^^^^^^^